Document #: HHS-OCIO-OES-2024-11-007

 1. Nature of Changes

-Major revisions to this Policy include an updated list of authorities, new roles and responsibilities, and updated procedures, standards, and guidance.
-This Policy incorporates the most recent polices and directives as specified by Office of Management and Budget (OMB), National Institute of Standards and Technology (NIST), and Health and Human Services (herein HHS or Department).
+Major revisions to this Policy include an updated list of authorities, new roles and responsibilities, updated procedures, standards, and guidance.
+This Policy incorporates the current federal policies and directives as specified by the Office of Management and Budget (OMB), the National Institute of Standards and Technology (NIST), and the U.S. Department of Health and Human Services (herein HHS or Department).

 NOTE: Appendices are subject to change at any time.
 The official version of this Policy resides in the Enterprise IT Policy Library.